How to motivate employees during layoffs

 Layoffs and restructurings can leave many “surviving employees” feeling upset, distracted, and overworked.
 This, in turn, creates a challenge for leaders who need to find ways to keep their workers motivated and loyal .

-While challenging times like these can certainly be disheartening, they don’t have to be de-motivating to your employees.
-Even employees with lower morale can remain motivated and highly productive .
-With a few tips on great leadership, you can learn how to motivate employees during layoffs.
+While challenging times like these can certainly be disheartening, and as stressful for you as your team, there are ways to bring everyone together, and keep those who remain motivated and focused.
+Even employees with reduced morale can remain motivated and coached to stay highly productive, which could help them weather the storm of losing friends and colleagues in a reorganization.
+With good leadership, you can learn how to motivate employees during layoffs.

 Prioritize motivation over management